philipwalton/blog/_posts/2013-06-11-introducing-html-inspector.markdown

 But good HTML means so much more than just valid markup.

 Good HTML is good because it provides meaning to your content and structure to your CSS.
 It interacts predictably with your APIs and conforms to your established conventions.
 It's easy to maintain and easy to scale as your application grows.
-In short, good HTML makes your life as developers easier, not harder.
+In short, good HTML makes your life as a developer easier, not harder.

 [HTML Inspector](https://github.com/philipwalton/html-inspector) aims to help you and your team write the kind of markup you *want* to be writing.
 It's a code quality tool that is completely customizable, so you can take what you like and change what you don't.
 It's also extensible and pluggable, making it possible to write your own rules that enforce your chosen conventions.

 In this article I'll try to answer some basic questions you may be asking: How does HTML Inspector work?
 Why should I use it?
 And how is it different than what's already out there?

-If you want to learn more about [configuring HTML Inspector](https://github.com/philipwalton/html-inspector#configuring-html-inspector) or how to [write your own rules](https://github.com/philipwalton/html-inspector#writing-your-own-rules), please check out the [Github repo](http://philipwalton.github.io/html-inspector).
+If you want to learn more about [configuring HTML Inspector](https://github.com/philipwalton/html-inspector#configuring-html-inspector) or how to [write your own rules](https://github.com/philipwalton/html-inspector#writing-your-own-rules), please check out the [Github repo](https://github.com/philipwalton/html-inspector).

 ## How it Works?

 HTML Inspector traverses the DOM and emits events as it goes.
 Developers can then write rules that listen for those events, test for certain conditions, and report errors when something unexpected is found.

-The simplest way to see HTML Inspector in action is to download the [source code](https://raw.github.com/philipwalton/html-inspector/master/dist/html-inspector.js) and run it on one of your pages.
+The simplest way to see HTML Inspector in action is to download the [source code](https://github.com/philipwalton/html-inspector) and run it on one of your pages.
 HTML Inspector's only dependency is jQuery, so if you're not already loading that, you'll need to.

 To add HTML Inspector to a page and run it with the default rules and configurations, simply add the following lines right before the closing `</body>` tag, and check out the warnings in the console: